The profile was last updated on December 4, 2017. If you have any questions, please contact our general manager.

 STRONG EARLY CAREER NUMBERS

 Indeed, Gabelli’s job reports the past two years have yielded above-average numbers.
-Within three months of graduation, 91% of the Class of 2015 reported taking jobs with an average salary of $64,997.
-What’s more, 91% of the graduating Class of 2016 reported having internships before their senior year.
-These numbers are somewhat surprising considering the business program’s career advising efforts received the lowest marks of all categories in the Class of 2014 alumni survey.
+Within three months of graduation, 90.24% of the Class of 2017 reported taking jobs with an average salary of $61,096.
+What’s more, 96% of the same class reported having internships before their senior year.

 One reason, Aksoy says, is the recent development of Gabelli’s Personal and Professional Development (PPD) Center.
 Since 2014, he says, the school has significantly increased the PPD’s industry-specific advisers.
 Within the last year, the school hired a director of the center.
 “One of the issues we’re also seeing is the awareness of the services we do have,” Aksoy admits, noting the need to reach the students.